 Experimental animals and management

-A total of 200 day old chicks (100 FUNAAB Alpha and 100 Ross 308) were sourced from the Federal University of Agriculture, Abeokuta, Ogun state and a reputable farm in Ibadan, Oyo state.
+A total of 200 day old chicks (100 FUNAAB Alpha and 100 Ross 308 respectively) were sourced from the Federal University of Agriculture, Abeokuta, Ogun state and a reputable farm in Ibadan, Oyo state.
 Chicks were reared intensively in partitioned pens under standard brooding, vaccination and biosecurity practices.
 Anti-stress supplements were given at arrival, starter diet (22.40% CP, 2967 kcal/kg ME) was fed from 0 - 4 weeks and a finisher diet (17.41% CP, 3139.96 kcal/kg ME) from 4 - 8 weeks, with water provided ad libitum.

 Tissue Collection and RNA Extraction